 "...the purpose of the interpreter is for us to be able to participate in the public sphere as fully engaged citizens.
 The interpreter is not there for your entertainment or feel-good about yourselves moments." -- notanangrydeafperson.

-Or, when an interpreter defends themselves by claiming that they follow or practice the code of ethics.
+When the forementioned interpreter defends themselves by claiming that they follow or practice the code of ethics.
 It's their own word or belief but their action says otherwise.

-Instead of listening to the interpreter in question's interpretation of the code of ethics, a commenter reframed the power [empowerment], "We have interpreted her conduct as a violation of CPC Tenets 1, 2, 3, 4, 5, and 6.
+Instead of listening to the interpreter in question's interpretation of the code of ethics, a commenter reframed the power [self-empowerment], "We have interpreted her conduct as a violation of CPC Tenets 1, 2, 3, 4, 5, and 6.
 Rather than trust her interpretation of CPC, because her interests are involved, we should read and judge for ourselves.
 Here's the RID document..." -- notanangryperson, Feb 11, 2021.

 "talks about the code of professional conduct like 3.8 doesn't exist.
 '3.8 Avoid actual or perceived conflicts of interest that might cause harm or interfere with the effectiveness of interpreting services'.
-The words "or perceived" are there intentionally." -- Camarie, Twitter, Feb 5, 2021.
+The words 'or perceived' are there intentionally." -- Camarie, Twitter, Feb 5, 2021.

 "Whelp, any questions I had about whether her identity as the person working with the far right group had been confirmed or whether her ties to that group would effect her work for the white house have all been answered, and not the way she seems to think she was answering them." -- Eterlin Blue, Twitter, Feb 6.